Squish for JavaFX Tutorial

 Note: There is a 45-minute Online course about Squish Basic Usage at the if you desire some video guidance.

-The screenshot shows the application in action with a user adding a new name and address.
+The screenshot below shows the application in action with a user adding a new name and address.

-.
-The tests that we will discuss in the following sections are in sub-folders, for example, the versions of the tests using the Python language are in <SQUISHDIR>/examples/java/addressbook_fx/suite_fx
+The tests that we will discuss in the following sections are under <SQUISHDIR>/examples/java/addressbook_fx

 , with the tests written in other languages in similarly named sub-folders.